sgmurphy/wordpress-plugins/squirrly-seo/readme.txt

 7. Squirrly SEO - SEO Briefcase

 == Changelog ==
+= 12.3.23 =
+Update - Compatible with WP 6.6.2
+Update - Add the option to remove Posts from Sitemap News in Google News Update - Add the option to set SEO Automation for each language with WPML plugin Fixed - Clear the optimized keyword when deleted from SLA

 = 12.3.22 =
 Update - Sitemap Compatibility with WPML
 Update - Update plugin security on SEO Snippet